Relative $K$-theory via 0-cycles in finite characteristic: Introduction

 For a semi-local ring $R$, let $K^M_*(R)$ denote the Milnor $K$-theory of $R$.
-When $R$ has a finite residue field, $K^M_*(R)$ is taken to be the one defined by Kerz \cite{Kerz10}.
+When $R$ has a finite residue field, $K^M_*(R)$ is taken to be the one defined by Gabber (unpublished) and Kerz \cite{Kerz10}.
 Let $K^M_n({R[x]}/{(x^{m})}, (x))$ denote the kernel of the canonical restriction map $K^M_n({R[x]}/{(x^{m})}) \to K^M_n(R)$.
-Unless $R$ is local, there may not exist a natural map from the Milnor $K$-theory ({\`a} la Kerz) to the Quillen $K$-theory of ${R[x]}/{(x^{m})}$.
+Unless $R$ is local, there may not exist a natural map from the Milnor $K$-theory ({\`a} la Gabber-Kerz) to the Quillen $K$-theory of ${R[x]}/{(x^{m})}$.
 Nonetheless, we show in this manuscript (see \corref{cor:Milnor-Quillen-map}) that there is indeed a natural map of pro-abelian groups